 6. Add Tracking and Analytics for SEO Reports

 Before launching your strategy, you must be able to measure your results.
-There are a few SEO metrics to keep in mind when setting up your analytics and reports.
+Consider a few SEO metrics when setting up your analytics and reports.
 They are:

 - Total clicks (Google Search Console report shows how much traffic your site is receiving)